Is pasta healthy?

-Fresh pasta is made using plain flour or '00 flour’, water and eggs, kneaded into a dough and then rolled and cut into the desired shape.
-(00 is the grading given to the texture of the flour – 0 flour is quite coarse, while 000 is much finer.)
-Fresh pasta only lasts a day or two and is usually found in the chilled section of supermarkets.
+Fresh pasta is made using plain or '00' flour, water and eggs, kneaded into a dough and then rolled and cut into the desired shape.
+‘00’ is the grading given to the texture of the flour – 0 flour is quite coarse, while 000 is much finer.
+Fresh pasta only lasts a day or two and is found in the chiller section of most supermarkets.

-Dried pasta is made from semolina, which is made from grinding the heart of durum wheat, and water.
-It is then made into a paste and moulded into different shapes, such as shells or tubes, and left to dry at a low temperature for several days until all the moisture has evaporated and it dries hard, allowing it to be stored for a longer period.
+Dried pasta, on the other hand, is made from semolina, which is milled from grinding the grain of durum wheat and then combined with water.
+It is made into a paste and moulded into different shapes, dried until all the moisture has evaporated and the pasta hardens, this extends the product’s shelf life.

 Nutritional profile of pasta

-Pasta is primarily a carbohydrate, but it also contains a good amount of fibre and some protein.
-Wholemeal pasta contains almost twice as much fibre as white pasta, with just one 100g serving providing about a third of the total recommended daily allowance of fibre for adults.
+Wholemeal pasta contains almost 50% more fibre than white, with just one serving providing about a third of the recommended daily amount of fibre for adults.

-Recent research found that the process of cooking pasta and then cooling it down changes its structure, turning it into something called 'resistant starch'.
-This means that it's more resistant to the enzymes in our gut which break down carbohydrates and release glucose – this normally causes a rapid increase in blood sugar.
+Recent research found that cooking pasta and then cooling it changes its carbohydrate structure, and increases a type of starch called 'resistant starch'.
+As its name suggests this starch is resistant to our digestive enzymes, which are responsible for breaking them down to release glucose – this normally causes an increase in blood sugar.

-According to scientist Dr Denise Robertson, from the University of Surrey, cooked-then-cooled pasta acts more like fibre in your body.
-This creates a smaller glucose spike (resulting in better blood sugar control), helps to feed the good bacteria in your gut and also means that you absorb fewer calories from the same quantity of pasta.
+According to scientist Dr Denise Robertson, from the University of Surrey, cooked-then-cooled pasta acts more like fibre in the body.
+This creates a smaller glucose spike (resulting in better blood sugar control), helps to feed the good bacteria in the gut and also means you absorb fewer calories from the same quantity of pasta.

-Even more surprising, when the leftover pasta in the study was reheated, it became even more of a resistant starch, reducing the rise in blood glucose by a huge 50%.
+Even more surprising, when the leftover pasta in the study was reheated it became even richer in resistant starch, reducing the rise in blood glucose by an impressive 50%.